Endogen/OpenCryptoBot/features.md

 ### **General bot features**

 * Written in Python and fully open source
-* Update notification for new releases on GitHub
+* Update notifications for new releases on GitHub
-* One-Click updates (to releases or branches)
+* Update bot to any release or branch
 * Admin specific commands like `restart` and `shutdown`
 * Every command is a plugin that can be enabled / disabled
 * Custom rate limit per user or per user and command